preloader

 curl -X GET http://localhost:8080/dynarest/Foo+API/0.1/foo/5a1eb52a710ffa9f0b7c6de8

-This give you the JSON payload you have previously recorded!
+This gives you the JSON payload you have previously recorded!

 { "name" : "andrew", "bar" : 223, "id" : "5a1eb52a710ffa9f0b7c6de8" }`

-More sophisticated retrieval options are also available when using the listing endpoint of dynamic Service.
-Microcks follows the conventions of querying by example: you can specify a JSON document as data and it will be used as a prototype for retrieving recorded resources having the same attributes and same attribute values.
-For example, to get all the foo resources having a name of marina just issue this query:
+More sophisticated retrieval options are also available when using the listing endpoint of the dynamic Service.
+Microcks follows the conventions of querying by example: you can specify a JSON document as data, and it will be used as a prototype for retrieving recorded resources having the same attributes and same attribute values.
+For example, to get all the foo resources having a name of marina, just issue this query:

 curl -X GET http://localhost:8080/dynarest/Foo+API/0.1/foo -H 'Content-type: application/json' \